ksunyan/mapSCAD/README.md

 3D printing technology enables creators of data visualizations to craft eye-catching pieces.
 A single 3D printed choropleth map, sitting on a desk, shelf, or windowsill, can prompt many meaningful discussions of its data.

-The goal of the mapSCAD project is to spark many of these conversations!
+The goal of the MapSCAD project is to spark many of these conversations!

 ## References
 * Munzner, T. (2014).
 Visualization Analysis and Design.
 United Kingdom: CRC Press.